DeepWaterIMR/ggFishPlots/README.md

 ![](man/figures/README-unnamed-chunk-4-1.png)<!-- -->

 The dashed lines are *S*<sub>*i**n**f*</sub>.
-Data behind the growth curves are shown as boxplots by default.
+Data behind the growth curves are shown as box plots by default.
 It is possible to plot the data as points by defining `boxplot = FALSE`.
 We can also force zero group into the curves if know the length of it.
 Assumed as 10 cm here:

 ``` r
 plot_growth(survey_ghl, force.zero.group.length = 10, boxplot = FALSE)$plot